 The STA shall be set to state 1.

 If the STA is an AP, its SME shall inform the DS of the disassociation, if the state for the originating STA was State 3 or State 4.

+If the STA is a mesh STA, its SME shall inform the Mesh peering instance controller (see 11C.3.4 (Mesh peering instance controller)) of the deauthentication.

 Deleting mesh peering instances